wellesley-bisc195/BISC195.jl/docs/src/Lesson2/2_functions.md

 !!! tip
     Just to reiterate,
-    use differentt names for variables that refer to data and function arguments.
+    use different names for variables that refer to data and function arguments.

     And typically, it's also good practice to make your code "self-documenting",